argoproj/argo-workflows/docs/PLUGINS.md

           image: python:alpine3.6
 ```

-You also need to enable the plugin by creating this configuration:
+You also need create this configuration:

 ```yaml
 apiVersion: v1